Louise Glover: 2005–2012: Playboy, Penthouse, photography, and career diversification

-2012–present: health and fitness, further humanitarian work and animal welfare activism
+2012–present: health and fitness, further humanitarian work, and animal welfare activism

-After falling seriously ill from septicemia in 2012, Glover began to study health and nutrition.
+After falling seriously ill from sepsis in 2012, Glover began to study health and nutrition.
 She launched a healthy cookbook range and became a personal trainer, setting up her own business 'BodyByLouise'.
 At the same time, Glover also competed in multiple fitness modelling competitions.
-Her best results came in 2015 where she was crowned 1st place as both the London UK BFF fitness and bikini model.
+Her best results came in 2015, where she was crowned 1st place as both the London UK BFF fitness and bikini model.

 After her parents died within a few months of each other, Glover raised funds for British Heart Foundation and British Lung Foundation in their memory by trekking to Everest Base Camp to scatter their ashes.

 In 2017, Glover volunteered in Peru with the charity All Hands and Hearts, helping rebuild a school destroyed in the 2016–17 South American floods.

 In 2021, Glover set up a marine conservation project in the Maldives.
-Through the project, she helped restore the damaged coral reefs in the region, and also helped educate people about the importance of preserving them for the future.
+Through the project, she helped restore damaged coral reefs in the region.
+She also helped educate people about the importance of preserving them for the future.
 She has also been involved in animal welfare activism.
-She volunteered with rescue dogs while backpacking in Mexico, and in 2022 set up her own dog walking business.
+She volunteered with rescue dogs while backpacking in Mexico.
+In 2022, she set up her own dog walking business.